This Long-Lasting Toyota Model is a Best-Selling Vehicle – But it’s Not an SUV or Truck

-When you think about a long-lasting Toyota model, several models come to mind.
-Reliable Toyota models like the Toyota Tacoma pickup and Toyota 4Runner SUV are easy choices.
+In the automotive world, Toyota is just another word for reliable.
+Notoriously reliable Toyota models like the Toyota Tacoma pickup and Toyota 4Runner SUV are easy choices.
 But there is one best-selling Toyota model that isn’t an SUV or Truck scoring well in these reliability ratings.
 The Toyota Camry is not just a popular choice today, but has been for generations.
 Thanks to its high reliability scores, the Toyota Camry was one of the best buys for drivers in 2022.

 The best-selling sedan in 2022 is the Toyota Camry

-At over 295,000 units sold, the Toyota Camry is the one sedan to crack the top 10 in vehicle sales for 2022.
-In fact, this Car and Driver list, shows that only the Toyota Corolla joins the Camry as gas-powered sedans in the Top 15.
+At over 295,000 units sold, the Toyota Camry is the only car to crack the top 10 in vehicle sales for 2022.
+In fact, this Car and Driver list shows that only the Toyota Corolla joins the Camry as gas-powered sedans in the Top 15.
 In a world dominated by SUVs and trucks, the reliable reputation of the Camry is the key to its popularity.
-This is despite cars rapidly losing favor among American car buyers overall.

 How many miles can you go with a Toyota Camry?